 Meghan Markle’s Christmas invitation

-Prince Harry’s fiancee, Meghan Markle, attended the royals’ Christmas festivities in 2017.
+Prior to her wedding to Prince Harry, Meghan Markle attended the royals’ Christmas festivities in 2017.
 Though this might not seem like a big deal to us common folks, it’s actually unprecedented.
 Typically, only married partners can participate in the queen’s traditional Christmas fun at Sandringham House.

-However, the queen is making an exception to make Markle feel welcomed.
+However, the queen made an exception to make Markle feel welcomed.

 Next: The time the queen chose family over the crown.